RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

 - import_playbook: site.yml
 ```

-By running this playbook, you can setup everything with one command.
+:boom: By running this playbook, you can setup everything with one command.
 Try it out.

 ```
 ansible-playbook -i hosts main.yml